 Pursuant to Section 2.2-1800, et seq., Code of Virginia, all state funds of the University are maintained by the treasurer of Virginia, who is responsible for the collection, disbursement, custody and investment of state funds.
 Cash deposits held by the University are maintained in accounts that are collateralized in accordance with the Virginia Security for Public Deposits Act, Section 2.2-4400, et seq., Code of Virginia.

 In accordance with GASB Statement 9, Reporting Cash Flows of Proprietary and Nonexpendable Trust Funds and Governmental Entities that Use Proprietary Fund Accounting, cash and cash equivalents represents cash with the treasurer, cash on hand, temporary investments with original maturities of three months or less and cash equivalents with the Virginia State Non-Arbitrage Program (SNAP).
-SNAP is an open-end management investment company registered with the Securities and Exchange Commission (SEC).
+SNAP offers a professionallymanaged money market mutual fund, which provides issuers with a temporary pooled investment vehicle for proceeds pending expenditure, and with record keeping, depository and arbitrage rebate calculation services.
+SNAP is in compliance with all of the standards of GASB Statement 79 and elects to report its investments for financial reporting at amortized cost.
+Participants in SNAP should also report their investments in SNAP at amortized cost.
+SNAP is rated 'AAAm' by Standard & Poor's rating service.
 The financial institution that holds the University's local cash provides an interest bearing checking account that allows the University to earn a competitive rate of interest on 100 percent of its collected balances.